-Wheeling Steel Corporation’s Benwood Works is a former pipe mill in Benwood, West Virginia.
-It closed in 1984.
+Wheeling Steel Corporation’s Benwood Works is a former pipe mill that closed in 1984 in Benwood, West Virginia.

 Riverside Iron Works

 Riverside Iron Works began in 1852 when E.C.
 Dewey moved to Benwood from Cadiz, Ohio.
 18 Dewey constructed the Eagle Wire mill at the head of 25th Street, which contained five boiling and two heating furnaces.
 It produced wire and iron axles.